liang3588/MeshMAE/README.md

-# meshMAE
+## MeshMAE: Masked Autoencoders for 3D Mesh Data Analysis, ECCV 2022
-This is the implementation of MeshMAE.
+This is the PyTorch implementation of our MeshMAE.
 ## Requirements

 * python 3.9+